Root Canal Therapy

 We understand that the prospect of undergoing a root canal is scary, which is why we work hard to make the process as smooth and painless as possible.

 Although root canals are most likely the most dreaded dental procedure, they are also a highlight effective solution to infected or damaged teeth.

 How Do I Know If I Need A Root Canal?

-Your teeth are living bone and as such can sometimes become infected or damaged by a traumatic injury.
+Your teeth are living bones and, as such, can sometimes become infected or damaged by a traumatic injury.

-Inside the hard outer shell of your tooth lies a soft center that is called the pulp or nerve chamber.
-This area contains a system of blood vessels, lymph vessels, and nerves, which enter from the bone through the root canals and provide nourishment to your teeth.
+Inside the hard outer shell of your tooth lies a soft center called the pulp or nerve chamber.
+This area contains a blood vessels system, lymph vessels, and nerves, which enter from the bone through the root canals and provide nourishment to your teeth.

-When the pulp has been compromised by a cavity or injury, your tooth can become infected and begins to put the surrounding teeth and tissue at risk; a root canal procedure can help correct this.
+When a cavity or injury has compromised the pulp, your tooth can become infected and begins to put the surrounding teeth and tissue at risk; a root canal procedure can help correct this.

 Some indications of the need for root canal treatment may be:

-Always consult your Suburban Essex dentist if you believe that your tooth may be infected.
+Always consult your Suburban Essex dentist who provides a warm and comfortable dental office in West Orange, New Jersey, if you believe that your tooth may be infected.